JNP-Solutions/Slacken/README.md

 After Slacken has terminated, there may sometimes be some temporary files in `slacken_scratch`.
 It is safe to delete these.

-#### Perform dynamic (2-step) classification:
+#### Perform dynamic (2-step) classification, optionally with Bracken:

 2-step classification first performs an initial classification to identify a taxon set, and then builds a second library on the fly.
 It then classifies all reads again using this second library.

 2-step classification creates a lot of temporary files.
-To run this example, you need to have an additional 700 GB of free space in the data directory.
+To run this example, you need to have an additional 1 TB of free space in the data directory (or 250 GB without `--bracken-length`).

 ```commandline
 dockerSlacken.sh taxonIndex /data/standard-224c/std_35_31_s7 classify \